Titotrent/Python-projects/README.md

-# Python-projects
+## Python projects
-## This repository contains practice projects you can use in your journey of learning   python.
+- Welcome to Python projects
-##   Difficulty is beginner-intermediate
+- This is a portfolio of python projects showcasing versatility of python in solving problems and how it can be fun